initbiz/seostorm-plugin/README.md

 ## The differences between Arcane.SEO and inIT SEO Storm

 1. Dropped schema components support,
-1. Dropped minify JS and CSS features as they are built in October core,
+1. Dropped minify JS and CSS features as they are built in October core or other plugins,